 The security parameter is available as a cloud-native solution.
 This means companies that regularly deal with data stored in the cloud infrastructure can also benefit from the same.

 SDP (Software Defined Parameter)

 A Software-Defined Perimeter (SDP) is a modern cybersecurity approach that addresses the weak inherent traditional security approaches.

 The traditional castle and moat model protects the network resources with a secure perimeter around the network.
 However, it fails to protect the resources inside the network—making the network infrastructure vulnerable, expensive and visible, increasing the attack surface.

 SDPs eliminate these vulnerabilities as they rely on user authentication and segmentation instead of hardware that creates a protective boundary.
 In addition, it employs the least privilege model to restrict user access and makes it easy for you to customise and automate security policies.

 Hence, instead of defending a physical network—SDP focuses on protecting the company’s logical network—only providing access to users after strict authentication and authorisation.

-MFA is the networking short form for Multi-Factor Authentication.
-It is an authentication and security method requiring users and employees to provide and pass multiple verification factors to gain access to specific network resources and applications.
+MFA is the networking acronym for Multi-Factor Authentication.
+It is an authentication and security method requiring users and employees to provide and pass multiple verification factors to access specific network resources and applications.

 It’s one of the core and important components of the Identity and Access Management (IAM) policy.
-Hence, besides simply requiring users or employees to enter credentials like usernames and passwords—MFA requires more additional verification factors, minimising the risks and chances of identity theft, cyber-attacks, or other online threats.
+Hence, besides simply requiring users or employees to enter credentials like usernames and passwords, MFA requires additional verification factors, minimising the risks and chances of identity theft, cyber-attacks, or other online threats.

 So, even if one authentication factor gets compromised by a hacker—the risk of other factors getting compromised is low, ensuring a higher level of security assurance.